Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 On the other hand, North America has 68 million Premium subscribers, making up 26% of the total, even though it has fewer overall users than Latin America.

-This shows that both Europe and North America have a strong inclination to pay for streaming services.
+This shows that Europe and North America are strongly inclined to pay for streaming services.

 In Latin America, 58 million people subscribe to Spotify Premium, contributing 22% to the overall paying user base.